ravaioli/solarpunk-mandala/docs/arena/facilitator-toolkit/00-toolkit-overview.md

 This toolkit exists for one core reason: to support you in guiding your community through the living practice of the Solarpunk Mandala.
 It translates the framework's theory into actionable, grounded facilitation.

-Here, facilitation is understood not as mere meeting management, but as a **sacred service of midwifery**—you are helping to birth and nurture the community's collective capacity for conscious self-creation.
+Here, facilitation is understood not as mere meeting management, but as a **act of co-creation**—you are helping to birth and nurture the community's collective capacity for conscious self-creation.
 Your role is to hold the container, ask the revealing questions, and trust the group's innate wisdom to emerge.

 ### Guiding Principles for Facilitation
 *   **Service, Not Control:** Your task is to serve the group's process and the Mandala's ethical goals (Unitive, Beautiful, Just, True), not to control the outcome.